nicola-strappazzon/dacfy/README.md

 The binary will be placed in your `GOBIN` directory, which defaults to `~/go/bin`.
 Depending on how Go is installed, this directory may or may not be in your `PATH`.

+## Install on Windows

+A Windows build is currently unavailable, but the Linux build works fine under WSL.

 > [!WARNING]
 > This project is under active development and may be unstable.
 Use at your own risk.